 Welcome to February’s editorial post, a monthly progress report which rounds-up all the happenings here at Later Levels along with the games we’ve been playing.
-The past few weeks have been filled with love, not just because of Valentine’s Day but also for our backlogs, so let’s find out what’s been going on.
+The past few weeks have been filled with love for our backlogs, so let’s find out what’s been going on.

 Forget Valentine’s Day and Cupid: the most romantic event to take place in February was #LoveYourBacklog Week with LightningEllen over at Livid Lightning!
 This was our attempt to encourage everyone to appreciate their ever-growing pile of video games rather than feel ashamed by it.
 We asked bloggers to write a post all about their backlogs; and for next month, we’ll be tackling the title that’s been waiting for us the longest for #MaybeinMarch.
 Keep your eyes peeled for more information soon on the Livid Lightning site.

 I’m also in the process of cooking up something new with Chris from OverThinker Y. We’re still not entirely sure where it’s heading yet but it’s a project which will see us combine our skills: his talent for narrative and character development, and my love for flowcharts and formulas.
 There’ll be more news as soon as we’ve made progress but in the meantime, why not take a look at the Side-quests page to find out what else is going on?
 If you’ve got a collaboration you’d like to see added to the list, get in touch!